 Some dietary supplements marketed as nootropics contain ingredients prohibited for use by Military Service Members.

 Nootropic products fall into two general categories: dietary supplements and drugs (prescription and over-the-counter).
-They contain substances (foods, herb, botanicals, dietary ingredients, pharmaceuticals) are marketed to improve mental performance or functions, including memory, focus, motivation, concentration, and attention.
+They contain substances (foods, herb, botanicals, dietary ingredients, pharmaceuticals) marketed to improve mental performance or functions, including memory, focus, motivation, concentration, and attention.

 Nootropic dietary supplements